 Mature Height: commonly 60′ to 75′ tall; can reach 100′ in the wild Under right conditions can live beyond 100 years old.

-Soil/Climate: native to northeastern North America, common in cool regions; often on north facing slopes, shade to part shade
+Soil/Climate: native to northeastern North America, common in cool regions; often on north facing slopes, part shade

 Notes: The name “yellow birch” reflects the color of the tree’s bark.
-The wood of Betula alleghaniensis is extensively used for flooring, cabinetry and toothpicks.
+The wood is used often for flooring, cabinetry and toothpicks.
 Most wood sold as birch in North America is from this tree.
-Broken twigs have a wintergreen smell.
-The bark is amber to silvery with a smooth texture and exfoliating in thin rolls.
+Bark and twigs have a wintergreen smell when broken.
+The bark is amber to silvery with a smooth texture and comes off in thin rolls.

 Wildlife: Attracts birds.